BitgesellOfficial/bitgesell/doc/build-netbsd.md

 ### 2. Clone BGL Repo

-Clone the Bitcoin Core repository to a directory.
+Clone the Bitgesell repository to a directory.
 All build scripts and commands will run from this directory.

 ```bash
 git clone https://github.com/BitgesellOfficial/bitgesell.git